DoTheEvo/ansible-arch/README.md

 * in pacman.conf enable color and enable parallel downloads
 * in makepkg.conf disable compression and enable parallel compilation
 * `noatime` set in fstab to avoid unnecessary writes of `relatime`
-* increased allowed failed login attemps to 10 before lock out
+* increase allowed failed login attemps to 10 before lock out
 * enable members of wheel group to sudo
 * no sudo password needed for nnn editor
-* services installed and enabled
+* services to install and enable
     * ssh - remote access
     * plocate - file search locate
     * cronie - cron time scheduler